graphcore-research/tessellate-ipu/tessellate_ipu/tile/README.md

 **Note:** `tile_put_sharded` and `tile_put_replicated` can be combined with standard JAX operations, for example slicing and transposing, to build complex IPU tile inter-exchange patterns.

-`jax_ipu_experimental_addons.tile` also provides equivalent functions (`tile_constant_replicated` and `tile_constant_sharded`) to build Poplar on tile constant arrays from NumPy tensors.
+`tessellate_ipu.tile` also provides equivalent functions (`tile_constant_replicated` and `tile_constant_sharded`) to build Poplar on tile constant arrays from NumPy tensors.

 ## IPU vertex call using `tile_map_primitive`

 Once array(s) have been sharded over IPU tiles, you can map a function on the former using `tile_map_primitive`.
 Under the hood, `tile_map_primitive` adds a Poplar vertex call to the graph on all tiles where data is present.
 The workloads of all tiles will run independently in parallel (no sync being required).

-The first `tile_map_primitive` argument is a [JAX LAX](https://jax.readthedocs.io/en/latest/jax.lax.html) primitive. `jax_ipu_experimental_addons.tile` provides a mapping from (most) standard JAX LAX primitives to Graphcore Poplibs optimized vertices, meaning you will be able to take full advantage of the IPU hardware in just a couple of lines of Python.
+The first `tile_map_primitive` argument is a [JAX LAX](https://jax.readthedocs.io/en/latest/jax.lax.html) primitive. `tessellate_ipu.tile` provides a mapping from (most) standard JAX LAX primitives to Graphcore Poplibs optimized vertices, meaning you will be able to take full advantage of the IPU hardware in just a couple of lines of Python.

 For instance, here is simple example calling a JAX LAX primitive on a collection of tiles: